-At the top of your My Transactions page, you'll see a gray bar that contains your options for filtering the transactional data in your account.
+At the top of your Transactions page, you'll see a gray bar that contains your options for filtering the transactional data in your account.
 You can also use the Multiple Filter functionality to help with sorting through your data.
-We're always working to expand your options for parsing your data, but for now, the following options are available:
+We're always working to expand your options for parsing your data, the following options are available:

 This allows you to filter based on transaction type.
-The available options are Buy, Sale, Trade, Income, Transfer-In, Transfer Out, Xfr-In-Out—shows all transfer data together—Gift Sent, and Gift Received.
+The available options are Transfer In, Transfer Out, Income, Buy, Trade, Sell, Expense, Income, —shows all transfer data together—Gift Sent, and Gift Received.
 See our article TaxBit’s Transaction Types for more information.

 This filter allows you to isolate any data that may be flagged differently.
 The available options under this tab are Missing Cost Basis, Manually Edited, Missing Price, and Possibly Incorrect Price depending on your account data.